 If you don't make estimated payments as required, you may be subject to interest on underpayment of estimated tax (UND).
-If you have an underpayment, refer to Form 37, Underpayment of Oregon Corporation Estimated Tax, 150-102-037.
+If you have an underpayment, refer to Form OR-37.

 Payment due dates

 Estimated tax payments are due quarterly, as follows: